-As with other Muslim countries, most public holidays in Saudi Arabia are based on local sightings of the moon.
-And though we can speculate as to when they may occur, the exact dates have yet to be announced by government officials.
-So be sure to stay tuned for updates and changes!
+As with other Muslim countries, most public holidays in the kingdom of Saudi Arabia are determined by the local sightings of the moon.
+And while we can guess as to when these may take place, the exact dates have yet to be announced by government officials.
+So be sure to stay tuned for updates and changes in this post.

-Among the public holidays observed in Saudi Arabia are: Eid Al Fitr (The Feast of the End of Ramadan), Eid Al Adha (The Feast of the End of Hajj), and Saudi National Day, which commemorates the unification of the Kingdom.
+Among the public holidays observed in the kingdom are Eid Al Fitr (The Feast of the End of Ramadan), Eid Al Adha (The Feast of the End of Hajj), and Saudi National Day, which commemorates the unification of the Kingdom.

 NOTE: Dates with an asterisk (*) are still subject to change, depending on the sighting of the moon.

-For some of these holidays, the number of days off depends on whether you are in the public or private sector, as well as the nature of your work.
-Still, by taking note of these dates, you can begin making travel plans and setting your official leaves and vacations for 2019!
+Do note that for some of these holidays, the number of days off depends on whether you are working in the public or private sector, as well as the nature of your work.
+Nevertheless, by taking note of these dates, you can start planning your travel plans and setting your official leaves and vacations for 2021!